 Show Unselected Unselect 'Show Unselected' to show only the origin handle of unselected figures.
 This helps to reduce handle clutter in the frame editing area so that selecting and moving figures is easier.
 When selected, all handles will be shown as blue in unselected figures.
 This setting does not apply to joined figures because there would then be no way to select a joined figure.
 Therefore all handles are shown for unselected joined figures even when the option is unselected.
 This option can also be changed more quickly from the main animation window by using the Ctrl+H keyboard shortcut.
 Autosize Choose how the size of handles is determined.
 When selected, handle sizes will be based on the length of their attaching lines.
 This means that neighbouring handles that are close together due to short segments will be small to prevent overlap, which can make dragging handles easier.

 When unselected, handle sizes are large and may overlap when close together.
 Handles will only reduce in size if the lines they're attached to are both short and thin.
 This option can be used if you find it difficult to drag small handles.
 Black Outline Choose to show handles with a black outline or not.
 A black outline means that the handle can always be seen even against red or orange backgrounds, but no outline may look clearer.
 This does not affect the size of the handles.
-Language Select the language for Pivot captions and messages.
+Theme Switch the interface between Light mode (default) or Dark mode.
+Dark mode may be easier on your eyes when working in a dark room, or you may just prefer the way it looks.
+The setting will persist after restarting Pivot.